 - Utility bill assistance.
 Friends of the Needy helps clients pay for basic needs like water, gas and electricity.

 - Rental assistance (suspended at this time).
 Previously, we provided rental assistance to our clients.
 We feel this is something we would like to continue to do, but at this time we don't have the funding to extend this help.
-If you'd like to provide some of this funding, please contact Merci Hernandez at (480) 507–4466, or send her an email (Click her Email button on the next page).
+If you'd like to provide some of this funding, please fill out the contact form, below.

 We assist people within our parish geographic boundaries as dictated by the Diocese of Phoenix.
 If someone from outside our area comes to us for assistance with food, we provide it for them one time and refer them to the proper parish for assistance.
 The exception to this rule is our Saturday food box service that is open every Saturday to anyone from surrounding communities.